top of page

 3. Rescue Skills

-If you don’t pass the course the first time, you can repeat the training course or work with your Tutor and redo the criteria in question within 2 months of participating in your course.
+If you don’t pass the Paddlesport Instructor course the first time, you can repeat the training or work with your Tutor and redo the criteria in question within 2 months of participating in your course.

 Four trainee paddlesport instructors are standing beside the water, talking and wearing their full paddling kit of orange dry suits, buoyancy aids, helmets and spray decks.